 Allowance raised for ex- detainees

 In early 2019 we advocated for Immigration NZ to increase the allowance they grant to people seeking asylum who have previously been detained in prison.
-We advocated for the allowance to be increased from $120 a week to $225 a week.
-Read more…
+These people have no visa so are unable to work to support themselves or access WINZ support.
+We advocated for the allowance to be increased from $120 a week to $250 a week.
+Immigration eventually accepted an increase to $225 a week, allowing our residents to pay $100 a week rent and have $125 a week left for living costs while they wait for the outcome of their refugee claim.